learn-co-curriculum/programming-univbasics-working-with-string/README.md

 get the grasp of programming.
 As a result, we need to learn a bit more about the `String` type.

-It's just like when we learned to talk, we learned to ask questions, make statements, and communicate usefully, but at some point we were expected to give our responses in full, proper sentences.
+It's just like when we learned to talk: We learned to ask questions, make statements, and communicate usefully, but at some point we were expected to give our responses in full, proper sentences.
 So, let's learn how to format Ruby's responses into meaningful `String`s.